Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Toowoomba City has 28 active public transport stops, all of which are bus stops.
-These stops are served by eight different routes that together facilitate 771 weekly passenger trips.
-The average distance from a resident's home to the nearest transport stop is 168 meters, indicating excellent accessibility.
-In this predominantly residential area, most commuters travel outward.
-The car remains the primary mode of transportation at 78%, with walking accounting for 16% and cycling for 2%.
-On average, there are 0.8 vehicles per dwelling, which is below the regional average.
+Toowoomba City has 28 active public transport stops, all serving buses.
+These are covered by eight routes that collectively offer 771 weekly passenger trips.
+The average distance to the nearest stop for residents is 168 meters.
+Most commuters travel outwards due to the residential nature of the area.
+Cars are used by 78% of residents, while 16% walk and 2% cycle.
+On average, there are 0.8 vehicles per dwelling, below the regional norm.

-According to the 2021 Census, only 8.2% of residents work from home, a figure that might be influenced by COVID-19 conditions.
-The service frequency across all routes averages 110 trips per day, equating to approximately 27 weekly trips per stop.
+Only 8.2% of residents work from home (2021 Census).
+The service frequency averages 110 trips daily across all routes, translating to approximately 27 weekly trips per stop.

 Frequently Asked Questions - Transport